What is interventional pulmonology?

 Improving quality of life

 About 30 percent of lung cancers lead to obstruction of the airway, causing symptoms such as wheezing, respiratory failure and uncontrolled cough.
-Many people with lung cancer accumulate excess fluid around the lungs, called pleural effusion, which can cause pain, shortness of breath and other complications.
-Also, some cancer treatments, such as chemotherapy, can cause scarring in the lungs.
+Many people with lung cancer accumulate excess fluid around the lungs, called pleural effusion, which may cause pain, shortness of breath and other complications.
+Also, some cancer treatments, such as chemotherapy, may cause scarring in the lungs.

-Not only do these symptoms impact your quality of life, they can also delay or interrupt your treatments.
+Not only do these symptoms impact your quality of life, they also may delay or interrupt your treatments.
 Our interventional pulmonologists use imaging technology to look for the cause of symptoms.
-Then, we use minimally invasive pulmonology techniques and procedures to remove obstructions in the airway, remove fluid around the lungs, and reduce symptoms that cause discomfort so you can breathe more comfortably.
+Then, we use minimally invasive pulmonology techniques and procedures to remove obstructions in the airway, remove fluid around the lungs, and reduce symptoms that cause discomfort to help you breathe more comfortably.

 Throughout your treatment, we’ll also provide integrative oncology services, like nutrition therapy, naturopathic medicine, pain management, counseling and physical therapy, to help improve your quality of life.